rz0718/rz0718.github.io/_posts/notes/2024-07-25-psychology-of-money.md

 1. Buy & hold
 2. Diversify the risk and be humble toward the markets
 3. Save money and invest it
+4. The importance of maintaining good health and ensuring adequate rest, pivotal for long-term success and well-being

 And there is also one youtube video (in Chinese) which explain the investment mindset very well: [ 投资第一课](https://www.youtube.com/watch?v=hCi3x5CX9tk)